Taylor Anderson, Director

 Teri Diaz, Administrative Assistant

 Teri has been with the Iowa Hall of Pride for 11 years and is the only person who has ever held this position.
-She is the Administrative Assistant to Director, Jack Lashier.
+She is the Administrative Assistant to Director, Taylor Anderson.
 Her job involves working with over 400 school and private groups to schedule visits to the Iowa Hall of Pride.
 Her greatest joy comes from sharing the stories and interviews of the Iowans we showcase here.
 These outstanding Iowans inspire us all to become better citizens of our great state.
 Teri works with each school group as they do their scavenger hunts and loves scheduling after hours corporate events and then hosting them as their events come to be.
 Visiting with the variety of visitors coming through the Iowa Hall of Pride is one of her favorite activities, as she is the first person they meet upon arrival.
 Teri has lived her entire life in Iowa.
 She was born in Fairfield and then moved to Indianola, where she graduated from that high school and continued on to Simpson College.
 She has been married to Joe for 34 years and together they have 3 children and one granddaughter.
 The Diaz family are true “Southsiders” and enjoy all that Des Moines has to offer.

 Margie Bloomcamp, Volunteer Coordinator